mendix/docs/refguide7/xpath-source.md

 1. The access rules defined in the security section of the project.
 2. The XPath constraint supplied in the widgets settings.
-3. Objects already in context as defined by the [context mechanism](context-mechanism), if the apply context setting is set to true.
-4. An association, if the widget is nested in another data widget and the data path described runs over an association.
+3. An association, if the widget is nested in another data widget and the data path described runs over an association.

 <div class="alert alert-success">{% markdown %}